sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 **Make it explicit**

-Additionally, in order to avoid the number in the card ending clashing with the `top-up-value`, you need to make this question explicit.
+Additionally, to avoid the number in the card ending clashing with the `top-up-value`, you need to make this question explicit.
 This means that when the user is asked for the card number, no other entities of type Number can be updated.

 Add a new line after `entity-type` and add  `"is-explicit": true,`

 **Provide possible values**

-In order to help the user choose the right value, you can call `availableCards`, and provide the users with the possible values.
+To help the user choose the right value, you can call `availableCards`, and provide the users with the possible values.

 After the `messages` array, add a comma and then add the following code: